wp-plugins/user-name-security/readme.txt

 Stable tag: trunk
 License: GPL v3

-SX User Name Security prevents WordPress from showing your real Login to everyone, by overriding User Nicename, Nickname and Display Name and the body_class function.
+SX User Name Security prevents WordPress from showing your real Login to everyone, by overriding User Nicename, Nickname and Display Name and by hiding the body_class function.

 == Description ==

 WordPress automaticaly uses "User login" to fill in the "User Display Name".
 WordPress also allows everyone to use the same value for Nickname, Display Name and Login.
-A hacker can easily use your "NickName" or "Display Name" to find your real login.
+A hacker can easily see then use your "NickName" or "Display Name" to find your real login.
 The body_class function also shows to everyone your User ID and Login on author pages.

-Once activated, SX User Name Security will prevent WordPress from showing those informations
+Once activated, SX User Name Security will prevent WordPress from showing those informations.

 **Features**